omnyway-labs/cljs-shadow-reframe-reagent-template/README.md

 ## Template for Clojurescript Reframe / Reagent App

-You can `Use this template` this as a starting point for simple re-frame / reagent applications
+You can use this template this as a starting point for re-frame / reagent applications

 ## Available Scripts